-On November 9, 2022, the Company granted its Chief Executive Officer two grants of 1,390,000 each for a total of 2,780,000 performance-based stock options to purchase shares of Class A common stock.
-These awards are inducement awards pursuant to Nasdaq Rule 5635(c)(4) and the stock options were not granted pursuant to the 2013 Plan or the 2021 Plan.
-There are no other shares available for issuance associated with these inducement awards.
+On November 9, 2022, the Company granted inducement awards to its Chief Executive Officer consisting of 2,780,000 performance-based stock options to purchase Class A common stock pursuant to Nasdaq Rule 5635(c)(4).
+These awards were not granted pursuant to the 2013 Plan or the 2021 Plan.